Prksantosh/NMT_vad/README.md

 # Temporal Context Memory Transformer with Spatial Feature Enhancement for Video Anomaly Detection

+The repository is currentely under build.
+Full version will be released soon.

 # Data availability:

 The CUHK Avenue dataset is available at https://www.cse.cuhk.edu.hk/leojia/projects/detectabnormal/dataset.html.